+The Department of Art + Design offers a Master of Fine Arts degree for students interested in studying visual art beyond the baccalaureate level.
+This is a 3-year in-residence program; we do not currently offer online, low residency, or expedited options.
+The degree requires that candidates complete three years of coursework in art concepts and criticism, art history, a studio area of concentration, electives, and a creative thesis project.
 The 90-credit Master of Fine Arts (MFA) is a terminal degree program providing students with professional levels of competency and experience in studio art.
 The MFA program qualifies students for careers as teachers in higher education, as professional studio artists, and for other studio-arts-related vocations.